manojavula08/DataStructures/README.md

 # DataStructures
-Don't modify any thing in the repo
+Don't modify anything in the repo

-Please take as a reference don't paste same as the code
+Please take this as a reference don't paste the same as the code

-you may found in the plagarism.
+you may find in the plagiarism.

-Always use the smart AI tools for madify